mac-comp127/weather-display/README.md

 Your first task: **fix these problems** to make `TemperatureWidget` work properly.

-You will find a few hints in the code.
-And here is one more hint:
+Here are some hints:

+- Look for the `TODO` comments in the code.
+- Note that many of the numbers in the data model have the type `Double` with a capital D, which (unlike `double`) allows the value `null` (meaning “no data available”).
-You can use `FormattingHelpers.ONE_DECIMAL_PLACE.format(...)` to convert a double to a string with only one decimal place.
-However, this will not handle null correctly; before formatting the temperature, you will need to check for null.
-You will need to do this check a lot, so consider adding a new static method to `FormattingHelpers` that uses `ONE_DECIMAL_PLACE` but also checks for null first.
+- There are some helpful tools in `FormattingHelpers`.
+You can use those formatter objects by calling their `format` methods, like this: `FormattingHelpers.ONE_DECIMAL_PLACE.format(someNumber)`.
+However, those formatters will not handle `null` values correctly.
+Before formatting the temperature, you will need to check for null using a conditional.
+- You will need to do null checks a lot, so consider adding a new static method to `FormattingHelpers` that first checks for null, then uses `ONE_DECIMAL_PLACE` if a value is present, and return `"-"` if the value is null.
 (You could even make `ONE_DECIMAL_PLACE` private so you don’t accidentally use it from your widgets, and have to use your null-safe helper instead.)

 Use `SingleWidgetTest` to make sure the widget works with a wide variety of input data.

-## Part 2: Create your own widget

-Using the general structure of `TemperatureWidget` as a guide, invent your own weather widget.
-You might use the second widget (the one that shows wind) in the screenshot at the very top of this document for inspiration.
-You might also be inspired looking through what is available to you in `WeatherData` and its related classes.
-Just make sure that your new widget does something new and different from the temperature widget.
-Be creative!

-I recommend making this first widget focus on `CurrentConditions` only, and not deal with future forecasts.
-Forecasts will come in the next steps.

-To test your new widget, change `SingleWidgetTest` to run it instead of the temperature widget.

-Helpful Notes:
-- To learn about what kinds of graphics you can create, take a look at the [comp127graphics javadoc](https://mac-comp127.github.io/kilt-graphics/).
-- Look at the tools in `FormattingHelpers`, and add your own formatters if you need new ones.
-(Don’t modify the existing formats.
-You’ll need them for the next part of the assignment.)
-- The Java string "\u2109" is a degree symbol.

 ## Part 3: Complete `ForecastWidget`